MicrosoftDocs/nav-content/dynamics-nav-app/marketing-how-link-contact.md

 ---
-title: Linking Contacts With Customers and Vendors| Microsoft Docs
+title: Linking Contacts With Customers and Vendors
 description: Describes how to link a contact with a customer, vendor, or bank account from the same company, so that you can synchronize common data.
 services: project-madeira
 documentationcenter: ''